 intimately in it.” -John Paul II

-While pondering that quote I found that in everything; what I have been through, what I desire to achieve, the efforts I make, knowing who I want to be… it is all a constant discernment of the way I choose to use my passions, desires, talents, ideas, identity, and intellect to experience the greatest love.
-Namely, a deeper love of Christ.
+So, I took what I have been through, what I desire to achieve, the efforts I made, and knowing who I want to be and laid it all out.
+The past: it never goes away and now it’s up to me to let it purify me.
+The present: who I am striving to be in Jesus just gets molded more and more each day.
+The future: in God’s hands.
+Every breath is a constant discernment of the way I choose to use my passions, desires, talents, ideas, identity, and intellect to experience the greatest love.
+Namely, a deeper love with Christ.

-Let your identity in Christ gradually form, every day.
+So again, let God fill you, love on you, and do nothing more than receive that great gift.
 Don’t try to force yourself into love, but let love be gifted to you.
-Only God can say what his spirit plans to uproot and lead you towards, so let Him lead you and in doing that; accept every feeling, every momentary affliction, and freedom of the ‘incomplete reality, the suspense of the future.
+Only God can say what his spirit plans to uproot and lead you towards, so let Him lead you and in doing that pray for the grace to receive it.
+Accept and embrace every feeling, prompting, every momentary affliction, and find freedom and trust in the way God chooses to lead you into the ‘incomplete reality that is, the future.

-We, as human persons, are miners, constantly mining for shiny gold [love].
-The moment when (something or someone) opens your heart and your life into a way to gain a sense of direction, purpose, and fulfillment, do me a favor and rejoice.
-You have struck gold!
+We, as human persons, are miners constantly mining for that priceless shiny gold called love.
+The moment when (something or someone) opens your heart, leads you to God in a beautiful way, into a way to gain a sense of self, direction, purpose, and fulfillment, do me a favor and rejoice!
+You, my friend have struck gold!

-What jobs, people, and opportunities lead me to closer to Christ?
-What moments of the day and what opportunities let me experience God’s love for me?
-Who do I know that best exemplifies the Father’s love?
+What jobs, people, and opportunities have lead me to closer to Christ?
+What moments of the day and what opportunities let me experience God’s love?
+Who do I know that best exemplifies the Father’s benevolent love?

 Life has a purpose.